robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

         END

 As the above example demonstrates, groups can have a name, but the name is optional.
 Groups can be nested freely with each others and also with other control structures.

-Notice that reusable `user keywords`_ are in general recommended over the `GROUP` syntax, but if there are no reusing possibilities, named groups give similar benefits.
-For example, in the log file the end result is exactly the same except that there is a `GROUP` label instead of a `KEYWORD` label.
+`User keywords`_ are in general recommended over the `GROUP` syntax, because they are reusable and they simplify tests or keywords where they are used by hiding and encapsulating lower level details.
+In the log file user keywords and groups look the same, though, except that instead of a `KEYWORD` label there is a `GROUP` label.

-All groups within a test or a user keyword share the same variable namespace.
+All groups within a test or a keyword share the same variable namespace.
 This means that, unlike when using keywords, there is no need to use arguments or return values for sharing values.
 This can be a benefit in simple cases, but if there are lot of variables, the benefit can turn into a problem and cause a huge mess.

+.. note:: The `GROUP` syntax is new in Robot Framework 7.2.

 `GROUP` with templates
 ~~~~~~~~~~~~~~~~~~~~~~